Course Offered: B.A (Honours) Psychology

 The Learning Curve is the National Journal of the Department of Psychology, Lady Shri Ram College for Women.
 It is a peer-reviewed, annual academic journal accredited with an International Standard Serial Number (ISSN 2321-7057).

 Established in 2012, the journal comprises a reputed editorial advisory board as well as expert reviewers.
 In the past, the journal has received papers from researchers within and outside India, having varying professional backgrounds but a shared zeal for research.
 Continuing the tradition, The Learning Curve annually invites students, researchers, graduates, postgraduates and working professionals to submit their conceptual, theoretical and empirical investigations pertaining to Psychology and affiliated fields.
 The journal explores various themes such as Applied Psychology, Neuropsychology, Stress and Well-being, Emotions, and Cognition, along with Trauma, Resilience, Addiction, Spirituality, Gender, and Developmental Psychology, among others.
-At present, the journal has published 13 volumes.
+The Learning Curve aims to provide a dynamic platform for researchers to present their research work that brings out a novel and significant perspective of looking at psychological issues of concern.
+It hopes that the papers in the journal will take the field of psychology in unexplored directions and uncharted terrains.

 Editor-in-Chief: Dr. Kanika Ahuja